 Congratulations to Matt Ferrell, Media Design CTE Program Teacher at Massillon Washington High School, on receiving the 2019 Ohio ACTE award for Outstanding New Career-Tech Teacher!
 Mr. Ferrell completed his Career-Technical Teacher Education program with us at Kent State, as did his two mentor teachers at Massillon Washington.
-Read more about Matt's accomplishments on the Ohio ACTE Awards page, and see a video his students produced on our In the News page.
+See a video his students produced on our In the News page.

 Dr. Kip Crain

 Congratulations to Dr. Kip Crain on being recognized as the 2019 Ohio Career-Technical Administrator of the Year!
 We at Kent State CTTE have worked with Dr. Crain and his teaching staff for many years, and can attest to the dedication and leadership he provides to Career Technical Education at Wayne County Schools Career Center and beyond.
 Congratulations from all of us at Kent State University!